 By Simon Gould

-Despite all the moving you're doing on top of the treadmill when you run the machine itself should not be moving.
+Despite all the moving you’re doing on top of the treadmill, when you run the machine itself should not be moving.
 This includes any jerking, it should stay where it is.
 This is usually because the running belt is loose or not centered and is easily fixed.
-Here I tell you how to fix it and stop the jerking from happening
+This is something you should be able to do yourself.
+Here I tell you how to fix it and stop the jerking from happening.

 The running belt is the component that moves the fastest and most violent.
 With our weight on it the treadmill may move with every stride.
 This will happen if it’s off center or loose.
 Over time these problems can happen if it’s not well maintained.
 When lubricating the belt periodically, you’ll need to check the tightness of the belt.